 Questions?
 Contact Dr. Samantha Vinokor-Meinrath, Senior Director of Knowledge, Ideas and Learning.

-All in-person attendees are required to be both vaccinated and boosted against COVID-19 at least 14 days prior to the event or can request a medical/religious exemption and show proof of a negative COVID-19 test taken within 24 hours of arrival.
+All in-person attendees are required to be both vaccinated and boosted against COVID-19 at least 14 days prior to the event.

 Keynote Speaker: Jennifer S. Hirsch

 Jennifer S. Hirsch, a medical anthropologist and Professor of Sociomedical Sciences at Columbia University, works at the intersection of public health and social science, with a research agenda that examines gender, sexuality and migration, the anthropology of love, social dimensions of HIV, and undergraduate well-being, including sexual assault.
 Hirsch co-directed the Sexual Health Initiative to Foster Transformation (SHIFT), a research project on sexual assault and sexual health among Columbia undergraduates.
 With Shamus Khan, she is coauthor of Sexual Citizens: Sex, Power, and Assault on Campus (WW Norton), which draws on SHIFT’s ethnographic research to examine sexual assault and consensual sex among undergraduates in relation to the broader context of campus life.
 Sexual Citizens was named an NPR book of the year in 2020.